magnetilo/mbsdc_code/readme.txt

 —————————————————————————————————————————————————————
 HOWTO:

-The directory contains three use case examples of the MBSD framework:
+The directory contains three use cases of the MBSDC framework:

-1. ‚MBSD_main_simple.m‘ demonstrates the application to a single 1D-recording (horizontal eye position), including the sinusoidal SPEM data, a single monkey-saccade, or simulated data.
+1. ‚MBSDC_main_simple.m‘ demonstrates its application to a single 1D-recording (horizontal eye position) for sinusoidal SPEM data, rhesus monkey saccade, or simulated data.

-2. ‚evaluate_1D_data.m’ demonstrates the application to a data set of 1D-recordings, including a set of simulated data or a set of monkey-saccades, as well as the evaluation with respect to RMSD, precision/recall, and Cohen’s kappa (where ground truths are available).
+2. ‚evaluate_1D_data.m’ demonstrates its application to a dataset of 1D-recordings, including a set of simulated data or a set of monkey-saccades, as well as its evaluation with respect to RMSD, precision/recall, and Cohen’s kappa (where ground truths are available).

-3. ‚evaluate_2D_data.m’ demonstrates the application to a data set of 2D-recordings (horizontal and vertical eye position), in particular, to the annotated data set from Andersson et. al. 2017, as well as the evaluation with respect to RMSD, precision/recall, and Cohen’s kappa (where ground truths are available).
+3. ‚evaluate_2D_data.m’ demonstrates its application to a dataset of 2D-recordings (horizontal and vertical eye position), in particular, to the annotated dataset used in [2], as well as the evaluation with respect to RMSD, precision/recall, and Cohen’s kappa (where ground truths are available).

+—————————————————————————————————————————————————————
 DATA:

-The directory contains two examples of sinusoidal SPEM data as well as a function for generating simulated saccade data.
+- The directory contains two examples of sinusoidal SPEM data from [1] as well as a function for generating simulated saccade data.

-The annotated data set from Andersson et. al. 2017 can be downloaded from: https://github.com/richardandersson/EyeMovementDetectorEvaluation.
+- The annotated dataset used in [2] can be downloaded from: https://github.com/richardandersson/EyeMovementDetectorEvaluation.

-For examples of monkey saccades with simultaneous single abducens neuron recordings, please contact …
+- For examples of monkey saccades with simultaneous single abducens neuron recordings, we refer to [3].

+—————————————————————————————————————————————————————
+[1] U. J. Ilg.
+Schuelerlabor Neurowissenschaften.
+Retrieved on Jan.
+2018.
+[Online].
+Available: www.neuroschool-tuebingen-schuelerlabor.de

+[2] R. Andersson, L. Larsson, K. Holmqvist, M. Stridh, and M. Nystr¨om, “One algorithm to rule them all?
+An evaluation and discussion of ten eye movement event-detection algorithms,” Behav.
+Res.
+Methods, vol. 49, no. 2, pp. 616–637, Apr.
+2017.

+[3] M. Prsa, P. W. Dicke, and P. Thier, “The absence of eye muscle fatigue indicates that the nervous system compensates for non-motor disturbances of oculomotor function,” J. Neurosci., vol. 30, no. 47, pp.
+15 834–15 842, Nov.
+2010.